Big Data Is Not Just Size And Speed Of Complex Data – It Is Moving Us From “Information” To “Knowledge”

-As our Why we focus on spatial data science article discusses, the progress of knowledge fields – history to math to engineering to science and to philosophy – or the individual pursuit of knowledge is based on moving from experiments to hypotheses to computation to now The Fourth Paradigm: Data-Intensive Scientific Discovery.
-This progression has happened over the course of human history and is now abstracting itself on the internet.
+We discussed this in our Why we focus on spatial data science article.
+The progress of knowledge fields, such as history, math, engineering, science and philosophy, or the individual pursuit of knowledge is based on moving from experiments to hypotheses to computation.
+As explained in The Fourth Paradigm: Data-Intensive Scientific Discovery, Big Data is another sort of knowledge field that moves us from information to knowledge.
+These progressions has happened over the course of human history and are now abstracting itself on the internet.

-Its about what we can do with the technology on the cheap that before required supercomputer clusters that only the big boys had.
-Now with cloud, internet, and enough standards, if we have good and improving data, we ALL now have the environment to be answering complicated questions while sifting through the noise.
-Its about the enablement of the initial phase of knowledge discovery that everyone is complaining about the "web" right now "too much information" or "drowning in data".
+It is about what we can do with the technology on the cheap.
+Not just on the cheap, but without the required supercomputer clusters that only the big boys had.
+And now, with cloud, internet, and plenty of standards, if we have good and improving data, we all have the environment to answer complicated questions while sifting through the noise.
+It is about the enablement of the initial phase of knowledge discovery that everyone is complaining about the “web” right now “too much information” or “drowning in data”.

 The article on Throwing a Lifeline to Scientists Drowning in Data discusses how we need to be able to “sift through the noise” and make search faster.
 That is the roadblock, the tall pole in the tent, the showstopper.

-If you have to search billions of records and map them to another billion records, doing that in sequence is the problem.
+If you have to search billions of records and map them to another billion records, doing it all at once can be a problem.
 You need to shorten the time it takes to sift through the noise.
-That is why Google became an amazing success out of nowhere.
-They did and are currently doing it better than anyone else – sifting through the noise.
+That is why Google became such an amazing search engine success out of nowhere.
+They did and are currently doing “searching” better than anyone else: sifting through the noise (or, data).

-The United States amazing growth is because of two things – we have resources and we found out how to get to them faster.
-Each growth phase of the United states was based on that fact alone, and a bit of stopping the barbarians at the gates our ourselves from implosion.
-You could say civilization.
-Some softball examples out of hundreds
+Furthermore, the United States’ amazing growth is because of two things: 1) We have resources and 2) We found out how to get to them faster.
+In other words, knowledge is power and we used that knowledge to answer the question, “how can we do this better?” much faster than everyone else.
+Each growth phase of the United states was based on that fact alone.
+Some softball examples out of hundreds:

 - Expanding West dramatically exploded after trains, which allowed for regional foraging and mining